IGNACIO NACHOS TO GO

 For A Full Blown Meal

 - Add a generous helping of canned refried beans

 - Add Grilled Steak Strips or Ground Meat cooked with Taco Seasonings

 The reason I prepare two layers is to ensure the cheese permeates all the nacho chips.
 Otherwise the lower layer will have almost nothing on them.

-Also, I do not like the gooey pre-melted cheese in a jar because it makes the chips soggy towards the end of your meal.
-Real shredded cheddar cheese does not do that.
-Just makes the chips stick together.
-You just have to pull them apart to eat the suckers.
+Also, I do not like the gooey pre-melted cheese in a jar like Queso Dip, because it makes the chips soggy towards the end of your meal.
+Real shredded cheddar cheese does not do that, it just makes the chips stick together.
+You then have to pull them apart to eat the suckers.

 If you’re going to include Salsa, make your own or homemade Pica De Gallo.
 The goo you buy in jars can alter the flavor in the wrong direction and reduce your creation to a concoction of fancy chips and mediocre dip.
 Not at all what you want.

-Doing this with the Nachos on a pizza pan would give a much crispier texture to the meal and tinge the chips to a golden brown when done.
+Doing this with the Nachos on a pizza pan in the oven at Low Broil gives a much crispier texture to the meal and tinges the chips to a golden brown when done.
 But be careful with this method.
-When the sandwiches, or Nachos, just begin to brown, pull them out of the oven immediately.
+When the Nachos just begin to brown on the edges, pull them out of the oven immediately.
 Otherwise they will burn in the blink of an eye.
 Bummer!